cw7734/git-assignment/README.md

 4. Choose an informative commit message.
 This helps at a later time to find specific commits and to understand the intention of the changes.
 5. Continue at stpe 1.

+Unlike centralized version control systems, Git user can commit new changes, without the need of an internet connection.
+They can work offline and then later push batches of commits at once to a server - like GitHub or Bitbucket.